Travel at the lowest fares – with supersaver tickets.

 - Supersaver tickets may be purchased no more than 30 days before the desired date of travel.

-- You can purchase supersaver tickets at the SBB Ticket Shop to be printed out as OnlineTickets by the purchaser (print@home) and now on your smartphone via SBB Mobile.
+- You can purchase supersaver tickets online and on your smartphone via SBB Mobile.

 - It is not possible to upgrade class, change routes or change trains using a supersaver ticket.